kidwellj/multi-room-hifi/README.md

 ## Dining Room (total cost = £110)

 Music plays on a [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) which cost £36 and an [IQAudio DigiAmp+ board](https://www.raspberrypi.com/products/iqaudio-digiamp-plus/) which cost £30.
 This device runs [piCorePlayer](https://docs.picoreplayer.org/getting-started/) which runs as an LMS client.
-The device also has a rotary encoder (KY-040), 128X64 Pixel OLED display (SSD1306) and an IR receiver which I use with an old apple remote.
-This is a pretty nice little Class D amplifier, running full-HD 192kHz / 24bit audio at 2x35w, which powers a set of Wharfedale 9.1 speakers I picked up used for £50
+The device also has a rotary encoder (KY-040), 128X64 Pixel OLED display (SSD1306) and an IR receiver (TSOP38238) which I use with an old apple remote.
+This is a pretty nice little Class D amplifier, running full-HD 192kHz / 24bit audio at 2x35w, which powers a set of Wharfedale 9.1 speakers I picked up used for £50.

+- You can find instructions on adding in an IR receiver via [piCorePlayer documentation](https://docs.picoreplayer.org/projects/add-an-ir-receiver/) and also a useful blog post [here](https://smarthome.exposed/infrared-remote-for-hifiberry/).
+If you're using an apple remote like I am, you'll need to upload the custom `lircd.conf-A1156` file which I've included in this repository.

-- I've tried running this device using [Volumio 3](https://volumio.com/en/volumio-3) and [Mopidy](https://mopidy.com/) (in June-July 2022).
+- Note: I've tried running this device using [Volumio 3](https://volumio.com/en/volumio-3) and [Mopidy](https://mopidy.com/) (in June-July 2022).
 I found both of these platforms to be overly complex and unstable as music players so eventually settled on LMS friendly piCorePlayer.
+I have never experienced any performance problems with this platform, which streams FLAC files over wifi without any difficulties.

 ## Living Room (total cost = £26.50 + case)

-For our front room, I've built a DIY sonos-style player.
-This uses a 35W TDA8932 BTL Mono Amplifier Board (this cost £5) which powers a single Cambridge Audio S20 speaker which I got used for £10 running in mono (for obvious reasons).
+For our front room, I've built a DIY sonos-style player which streams via wifi to a single Cambridge Audio S20 speaker which I got used for £10 running in mono (for obvious reasons).

+I've gone with a Raspberry Pi Zero 2W board (£15) paired with the same IQAudio DigiAmp+ board I used in the Dining Room above.
+Flashed with piCorePlayer, it JustWorks(TM).
+While this board takes quite a lot longer to boot than my Pi4B, closer to 30 seconds, once it's up and running performance is seamless.
+I've pushed full FLAC streaming with no delays, jitter, or gaps in playback.

+Note: I'm planning to get a set of Wharfedale Diamond 10 speakers later next year and will power this system using a used Denon AVR-2312 (these run £50-150) which is compatible with Home Asssitant and Logitech Media Server as an endpoint for audio streaming.
+When this upgrade is complete, I'll be moving this little streamer to the library.

+*In case you're interested, here's the details of my failed first try:*

-We stream audio to this amplifier using a simple ESP32 WROVER Development Board (an Lilygo TTGO T8 v1.8 board) running esp32-squeezelite client software which connects to the amp using a £4 PCM5102 DAC.
-The reason I've gone for separate DAC/Amp boards in this setup is because there are very few amplifier boards with a build-in DAC chip, and this really limits your overall options.
-I'm aware that there are many projects out there using a board like the 3W MAX98357 ([like here](https://circuitdigest.com/microcontroller-projects/esp32-based-internet-radio-using-max98357a-i2s-amplifier-board) and here), but at this point I think going with separate boards is the best approach.
+my original goal was to try my hand at a DIY DAC/Amp configuration using a 35W TDA8932 BTL Mono Amplifier Board (this cost £5 via aliexpress) and a £4 (also aliexpress) PCM5102 DAC.
+The reason I went for separate DAC/Amp boards in this setup was because there are very few amplifier boards with a build-in DAC chip, and this really limits your overall options.
+Esp32-squeezelite software requires an ESP32 WROVER Development Board, as it needs at least 4MB PRAM to run and WROOM boards aren't enough.
+In my case, I went with a Lilygo TTGO T8 v1.8 board.
+I'm aware that there are many projects out there using a board like the 3W MAX98357 ([like here](https://circuitdigest.com/microcontroller-projects/esp32-based-internet-radio-using-max98357a-i2s-amplifier-board)), but I still think that going with separate boards is the best approach.
 I've drawn on the terrific [SqueezeAMP project](https://github.com/philippe44/SqueezeAMP) for some elements of my design.
 For this build, I found @schreibfaul1's [repository quite helpful](https://github.com/schreibfaul1/ESP32-audioI2S/wiki).
 There are a fair few youtube videos out there detailing the build as well.
+However, try as I might, I couldn't get squeezelite-esp32 to flash on the board.
+I tried a second esp32 WROVER board as well to no avail.
+I gather that there are a number of different components to the bootloader so flashing needs to be done in steps sometimes, but had to hit pause on this attempt as I was getting nowhere.
+Details below in case anyone else wants to try and succeed where I failed to get it running!

 ### Wiring the device